4 Tips to Get Beautiful Beach Pictures

 Just in time for vacation!
 These tips will have you completely in control of capturing beautiful images of your time with your family.

-Hands down the two easiest set ups for great portraits with minimal effort are these:
+Hands down, the two easiest lighting set ups for beautiful beach pictures with minimal effort art these:

 Silhouettes or Partial Silhouettes:

 Silhouettes are easy and look great!
 Look for compelling shapes, like a child running or jumping, any subject in profile, or a couple facing each other (foreheads together will give you that popular look with a heart shape created in the opening between their upper bodies and faces).
 Place your subject directly between you and the sun, make sure your flash is off, and shoot away!

 2. Decide What Story You’re Telling